zkutalik/ssimp_software/docu/manual.md

 ### Transform Z-statistics to `b` and `se(b)`
 Imputed Z-statistics can be transformed into effect sizes (`b`) and standard errors of effect sizes (`se(b)`).

-The calculation depends on the type of model used for your GWAS data.
+The calculation depends on the type of model used for your GWAS summary statistics.

 If your Z-statistics originated from a linear regression model, the estimated `se(b)` can be approximated by: